What Makes California Truck Accident Claims Different

 Many people make the mistake of thinking they should treat a crash with a semi-truck just like they would any other motor vehicle crash.
-However, truck accidents are very different from car or motorcycle crashes.
+However, truck accidents are very different from car or motorcycle wrecks.
 Not only are they more likely to result in serious injury or death, but they also warrant a more calculated and aggressive response.

 Differences Between Truck Accidents and Car Crashes

-Truck accidents are almost always more complex than crashes involving smaller, privately owned and operated automobiles.
+Truck accidents are almost always more complex than crashes involving smaller, privately owned, and operated automobiles.
 This is because:

 - Semi-trucks may be owned by a company

 - The company may be responsible for setting the driver’s schedule, hours, and routes